abiraihan/geoshapes/README.md

 :memo: Experimental design for geospatial analytics.
-To split Polygon geometry into different shape that required to create experimental plot / Trial design.
-It creates/re-creates experimental plot design to summerize data to geospatially enabled space for next-step mathematical modelling.
+To split Polygon geometry into different shape that required to create experimental plot / trial design.
+It creates experimental plot design to summerize data to geospatially enabled space for next-step mathematical modelling.